Necione/cleresearch/README.md

+**This is for my teacher don't mind this"
 1. Press the "Code" button at the top, and download as a ZIP.
 2. Extract the ZIP and open the html document.